Casa Rosada: The Fort

 In 1536, Don Pedro de Mendoza established a settlement near the mouth of the Riachuelo de los Navíos, called Nuestra Señora del Buen Ayre.
 In 1580, Juan de Garay founded the city at the place which was to be the Plaza Mayor (nowadays Plaza de Mayo), naming it Santísima Trinidad while the port retained the name of the original settlement; the "Royal Fort of Don Juan Baltasar de Austria" was built in 1594.
 It was replaced in 1713 by a more solid construction with turrets, sentry boxes, a moat and a drawbridge that upon being completed in 1720 was given the name of "Castillo San Miguel" (St. Michael's Castle).
-President Bernardino Rivadavia modified the fort in 1820, and the drawbridge was replaced by a neoclassical portico.
+Bernardino Rivadavia modified the fort in 1820, and the drawbridge was replaced by a neoclassical portico.
 The site, which was for defence at that time, and also the seat of the Spanish and Home governments, is where Government House currently stands.

 In the Pink House Museum there is a cannon-ball hole in part of a storage room of the Royal Treasury's warehouse.